symbiosis-finance/js-sdk/README.md

     revertableAddress, // account who can revert stucked transaction slippage, // slippage
     deadline, // deadline date in seconds
-    use1Inch // boolean (use 1inch router for swaps)
+    useAggregators // boolean (use 1inch or OpenOcean router for swaps) )
-)

 ```

 All next steps as in swapping example

 ## Bridging